araamat/Londid/README.md

 ## Selle projekti eesmärk
 The main goal of this project is to create a **rental system for Kuressaare Regional Training Centre design lighthouse cameras and their equipment.**

-## Töövahendite loetelu:
+## The purpose of this project:
-Ruumis olev tahvel, GitHub, Slack, Firebase, React, VsCode.
+Blackboard, GitHub, Slack, Firebase, React, VsCode.

-## Valitud suhtluskanal
+## Communication channel
-- Vahetu suhtlus klassiruumis
+- Communication in the classroom
 - Slack

-## 📓 Lingid projektist
+## 📓 Links from the project
 -

-## ⚡Meie tiimiliikmed:
+## ⚡Our team members:

+**NAME       STUDY GROUPS       GITHUB
 ![image](https://github.com/araamat/Londid/assets/144334374/80570626-6cc1-40b0-bd24-58a1e9ac1653)

 ---